Joining the GSS and GSG

 You will be required to apply your statistical skills to innovate and solve problems in data management and analysis using a range of software packages and analytical techniques.
 The ability to explain and communicate your findings will be essential.

-When you join you will go through induction training and a two-day statistical foundations course.
+When you join you will have a full induction.
 A wide range of training courses will be available to aid your continuous professional development.

 How to apply

 All government statistician roles are advertised on the Civil Service Jobs website.
-Most will also be advertised on our vacancies page.
+Most will also be advertised on our the Analysis Function vacancies page.

-Follow @UKGSS, @ONSrecruitment and @gov_analysis on Twitter to get up to date information on recruitment.
+Follow @UKGSS and @gov_analysis on X (previously known as Twitter) to get up to date information on recruitment.

 I studied mathematics at the University of Hertfordshire which sparked my interest in learning more about the statistics produced in the UK.
 This prompted my decision to join the GSG.

-On joining the I quickly realised the amazing opportunities that available and I really appreciated the supportive atmosphere.
+On joining the I quickly realised the amazing opportunities that are available, and I really appreciated the supportive atmosphere.

 I currently work in the environment statistics team at the Department for Transport (DfT), producing statistical reports and summaries on UK greenhouse gas emissions and air quality issues, as well as leading on the survey analysis of public attitudes towards electric vehicles.